How to Introduce a New Cat to Your Existing Cat: A Cat Parent’s Experience

 Step 5: Let Both of Your Cats Meet

 I have used this method on Mimi and Simba as well as two new additional cats with great success.
-Not only have I used this method, but I also taught it to other coworkers, friends, and other family members.
-They too experienced the same success that I have.
+Not only have I used this method, but I also taught it to other coworkers, friends, and family members.
+They too experienced the same success.
 I am grateful for the advice of my coworker.
 It has worked wonders for me and everyone else that I had the pleasure to share it with.
 I hope you find the same success as well.